 Engagement round 3: preferred route

-The third round of engagement in early 2022 will help to confirm and fine-tune the preferred route.
-Feedback will be used to finalize the route that will be presented to the Park Board for decision.
+The third round of engagement in early 2022 helped to confirm and fine-tune the preferred route.
+Feedback was used to finalize the route that was presented to the Park Board for decision.

 • April 2022